sf-wdi-37/express-routes-training/readme.md

 ### Root Route

+**Refer to the class notes!**

-Create a root route that responds by sending an `index.html` file from the `views` directory.  **Refer to the class notes!** If you're really stuck on this step, compare your code to what is inside the `setup-check` directory.
+Create a root route that responds by sending an `index.html` file from a new `views` directory.

+If you're really stuck on this step, compare all your _files and code_ to what is inside the `setup-check` directory.

 ### The Number Guessing Game